dramxx/file3/README.md

 - The app starts in your current working directory
 - Files larger than 1MB are not loaded to prevent memory issues
-- Binary files are detected and shown as `[binary file or too large]`
+- Binary files (images, PDFs, EXEs, etc.) show empty preview
 - Hidden files (starting with `.`) are hidden by default